 The online sales world is constantly shifting, and so are ways of measuring success.
-Here’s an update
+Here’s an update for home builders

 Comparing ourselves with others is part of human nature, and it can be helpful to push us to tackle the hard work that’s needed to improve.
 I’m often asked if the conversion numbers and benchmarks that I shared the previous year are still the same.